Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Discussion

-The complex chiral chemical system of consideration could therefore be pictured as two trajectories representing the $R$ and $S$ channels traversing a parallel but identical state-space as a result of some external drive (figure~\ref{fig:trajectory}).
+The complex chiral chemical system of consideration could therefore be pictured as two trajectories representing the $R$ and $S$ channels traversing a parallel but identical state-space as a result of some external drive (Figure~\ref{fig:trajectory}a).
 Upon introduction of environmental noise in the chiral elements, trajectories may make small deviations from, but still generally follow, the symmetric trajectory.
-However, for a special class of models, trajectories might graze by strong-driving regions which, if crossed, will trigger a sudden divergence in channel dynamics.
-Because trajectory fluctuations are random, and generally anti-correlated, only one such channel trajectory will reach this region resulting in the spontaneous breaking of chiral symmetry.
-Of course, given the inherent symmetry of the underlying noise, each trajectory has equal crossing chance, so that the final chiral configuration is arbitrary and equi-probable upon restart.
+However, for a special class of models, trajectories might graze by strong-driving regions, which, if crossed, will trigger a sudden divergence in channel dynamics.
+Because trajectory fluctuations are random and generally anti-correlated, only one such channel trajectory will reach this region resulting in the spontaneous breaking of chiral symmetry.
+Naturally, this trajectory crossing-chance is arbitrary but equiprobable upon system restart as expected from the inherent noise symmetry of the reactions.

+Indeed, such schematic picture agrees well with the actual dynamics, as shown in Figure~\ref{fig:trajectory}b.
+Here, the fully symmetric trajectory is used to perform a singular value decomposition analysis, and its main eigenvectors used to project the unconstrained chiral dynamics over a $t=2-350$ (s) time trace.
+Thus, trajectories closely match the symmetric case following initial conditions, but then, somewhere along the visited state space, fluctuations amplify and finally bifurcate.
+This is in contrast to the symmetric trajectory, which, on the other hand, reaches a steady-state point shortly after.
+Furthermore, as expected, this amplification process coincides with the increased work output by the drives with the main diverging period happening during the period of rapid energy growth (c.f. figure \ref{fig:correlations} a).